dotneko/omg/README.md

 ## Usage

-A full list of commands is shown by running `omg` without any flags
+A full list of commands is shown by running `omg` with the `--help` or `-h` flag

 ### Managing Addresses

-The address book is managed using `omg addr` and its subcommands
+The address book is managed using `omg address` or its alias `omg addr` and its subcommands

 ```
   add         Add an address to the address book